alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 - also kinda related; discuss safety and efficiency, how it interests you since deal with high-traffic workloads and would like to introduce at work in some way
 - web assembly

+Before we get started: Yes, I know this could be a two-line bash script.
+(I know this because I wrote one to get that number.)
+Still, I'd rather learn Rust 😏🦀, so stick around for the joy of exploration.

+Alright, let's get started.

 # Scaffolding the Project